To my mind, at least,

 But since the urchins are based on fives,

-It does seem like the multiples are something new.
+It does seem like the higher numbers are the lives with something new.

 But when you tell me not to call them

 You claim that they ain’t fish in fact,

 But what the hell ?
 There’s plenty more,